leopheard/FFRForg/README.md

 # Freedom From Religion Foundation

-Kodi video addon for The Freedom From Religion Foundation videos
+Kodi / Firestick / XMBC video addon for The Freedom From Religion Foundation videos

 **Install**